jorge-crespo-cedeno/Deep-Learning-FollowMe-Project/writeup.md

 ![alt text][image1]

 The inputs layer represents the input to the system.
 The block1 layer is the result of applying a 3x3 convolution with same padding, a stride of 2x2, which reduces the size of the output to a half with respect to the input, and relu activation.
-The depth of the output is increased to 32 channels.
+The depth of the output is increased to 32 filters.
 This output is batch-normalized.

 In a like manner, the block2 and block3 are obtained from 3x3 convolutions with same padding, stride of 2x2, and relu activation.
-But the depth of block2 and block3 are set to 64 channels and 128 channels, respectively.
+But the depth of block2 and block3 are set to 64 filters and 128 filters, respectively.

 The stride of 2x2 implies that block2 width and height have half the width and height of block1, and that block3 width and height have half the width and height of block2.